spinetree/spinetreeDotOrg/_pages/about.md

 ---
-layout: inner
+layout: about
 title: About
 permalink: /about/
 ---

-The about page
+The about page content from the .md file